 King's Health Partners

-King’s Health Partners is one of only six Department of Health-designated AHSCs in England.
-It brings together a world-leading research-led university – King’s College London – and three successful NHS Foundation Trusts: Guy’s and St Thomas’, King’s College Hospital and South London and Maudsley.
+King’s is a founding partner in south east London’s Academic Health Sciences Centres: King’s Health Partners (KHP).
+KHP brings together a world-leading research-led university – King’s College London – and three successful NHS Foundation Trusts: King’s College Hospital, Guy’s and St Thomas’, and South London and Maudsley.

-Our aim is to create a centre where world-class research, teaching and clinical practice are brought together for the benefit of patients.
-We want to make sure that the lessons from research are used more swiftly, effectively and systematically to improve healthcare services for people with physical and mental health problems.
+Academic Health Sciences Centres (AHSCs) are partnerships between universities and NHS organisations.
+KHP brings together world-class research, teaching and clinical practice for the benefit of patients.
+It helps to ensure that the lessons from research are used more swiftly, effectively and systematically to improve healthcare services for people with physical and mental health problems.
 This is about providing a world-class service.

-At the same time as competing on the international stage, our focus remains on providing local people with the very best that the NHS has to offer.
-King’s Health Partners will bring real and lasting benefits to the communities of south London.
+Alongside competing on the international stage, KHP’s focus remains on providing local people with the very best that the NHS has to offer.
+KHP brings real and lasting benefits to the communities of south London.
 Local people will continue to benefit from access to world-leading healthcare experts and clinical services which are underpinned by the latest research knowledge.
 There will also be benefits for the local area in regeneration, education, jobs and economic growth.

 King’s is part of the South East London Acute Provider Collaborative.
 The South East London Acute Provider Collaborative is a partnership between King’s, Guy’s and St Thomas’ NHS Foundation Trust and Lewisham and Greenwich NHS Trust.